chaimaJebri/Film-Directory-Management-System/README.md

 * Download the FilmRestful folder.
 * Import the project into Eclipse.
 * Configure MySQL database.
 * Run the project (Right click on the project – Run as – Run on server) | Upon initial launch of the project, a welcome page with an animated video is displayed.
-By clicking on the “Browse Films” button, you will be directed to the main web view where you can perform CRUD functionalities on the films.
+By clicking on the “Browse Films” button, you will be directed to the main web view where you can perform CRUD functionalities on films.

 Author
 Chaima Jebri